Can cardiac arrest and cardiogenic shock be coded together?

 I46.9 Cardiac arrest, cause unspecified

-AHA will most likely be addressing this in the future in an issue in Coding Clinic.
 Excludes2 notes are defined as “Not included here.”
-An excludes2 note indicates that the condition excluded is not part of the condition represented by the code, but a patient may have both conditions at the same time.
+An Excludes2 note indicates that the condition excluded is not part of the condition represented by the code, but a patient may have both conditions at the same time.
 When an Excludes2 note appears under a code, it is acceptable to use both the code and the excluded code together, when appropriate.
-That being said, if cardiac shock is due to something other than what caused the cardiac arrest, both can be coded.
-However if cardiac shock leads to cardiac arrest, what is the coder to do?
+That being said, if cardiogenic shock is due to something other than what caused the cardiac arrest, both can be coded.
+However, if cardiogenic shock leads to cardiac arrest, what is the coder to do?

-The fact that there is now an Excludes2 note, and cardiogenic shock is a symptom code, it is unclear if the CDC did this to allow both to be reported when they are related to the same cause.
-For the record, HIA submitted a case to see if both cardiogenic shock and cardiac arrest are both coded or not when documented.
+Although the instructional note had been changed to Excludes2 note, since cardiogenic shock is a symptom code, it was still unclear whether, based on this it is allowable for both conditions to be reported when they are related to the same cause.
+To clarify, HIA submitted a case to AHA Coding Clinic to see if both cardiogenic shock and cardiac arrest are both coded when documented.

 References: